How to Set Up a Raspberry Pi for the First Time

 Powering Your Pi

-There are a number of power supplies that are made specifically for the Raspberry Pi, including this Canakit model that comes with an on / off button.
+There are a number of power supplies that are made specifically for Raspberry Pis, including this Canakit model for older Raspberry Pis and this Vilros model for the Pi 4.
+Some third-party chargers come with on/off switches, but you shouldn't use them to power down.
 The Pi doesn't have a built-in power switch, so the default way to turn it on is to plug it in.
 However, to avoid data loss, you'll want to use the shutdown feature in your operating system (OS) before unplugging or switching it off.

 An OS on a microSD Card

-There are over a dozen different OSes for Raspberry Pi, and there's even a way to run full Windows 10 on it.
+There are over a dozen different OSes for Raspberry Pi, and there's even a way to run full Windows 10 on the Pi 3B.
 However, Raspbian, a special version of Debian Linux that's optimized for the Pi, is the best platform for most use cases.

 The Raspberry Pi has no internal storage, but instead boots off of a a microSD memory card that you provide.
-Be sure to get a card that's at least 8GB and has class 10 speed.
+Be sure to get a card that's at least 8GB, preferably 16GB or higher, and has class 10 speed.
 It almost goes without saying, but you'll need some kind of card reader to write the OS to it from your PC.

 Headless Install?